DavidAnson/Utilities/README.md

 Move all files in the specified directory into subdirectories according to modified date

+## set-file-modify-date-to-exif-original-date

+Set a file's modify date (in the file system) to the DateTimeOriginal date stored in its EXIF metadata

 ## vscode

 User customizations for [VS Code](https://code.visualstudio.com) (from `~/Library/Application Support/Code/User`)